In 2020, we experienced something that the world hadn’t felt for a long time: mass grief.

 2020 was a momentous year, and the impacts of COVID-19 are still being felt around the world.
 Be patient and kind with yourself and understand that you may still grieve for some time to come.
 But you don’t need to do it alone.

-If you need support while grieving and would like to explore some self-care activities, visit the Centre for Care and Wellbeing page.
+If you need support while grieving and would like to explore some self-care activities, visit the Centre for Care & Wellbeing page.

-For additional support, contact the Australian Centre for Grief and Bereavement (ACGB) for resources and guidance - 1800 642 066.
-ACGB the largest provider of grief and bereavement education in Australia, providing support for bereaved and grieving Australians for more than 22 years.
+For additional support, contact the Grief Australia for resources and guidance - 1800 642 066.
+Grief Australia the largest provider of grief and bereavement education in Australia, providing support for bereaved and grieving Australians for more than 22 years.

 If you are feeling worried, low, or struggling to cope, please call Lifeline or Beyond Blue for immediate help and support.